 Follow us on:

-94% of students on the Music Production BA (Hons) programme were satisfied with their course overall.
+96% of our Music Production students were satisfied with their course.

 The Music Production programme is designed around an experiential learning cycle of trying out things for real, then reflecting on them and using that critical reflection to improve what we do next.
 We lean towards the practical ‘doing‘ of production rather than just the ‘study’ of it.
 How to record, how to mix, etc. are learned in practice as well as learning the theory of them.

 In the first 2 years, small modules cover the core technical, creative and managerial facets of production with increasing complexity, whilst at the same time you learn to bring all these aspects together in your portfolio.
 It is in these large portfolio modules that you create the music that demonstrates your development and achievement as a creative producer.
 In the final year, you draw on all your previous learning to produce a major piece of work, such as an album or film soundtrack.